-- eBay Listing Designer (basic) - Design stunning product listing pages to enhance the buyer experience.
+- eBay Listing Designer (offer no longer valid) - Design stunning product listing pages to enhance the buyer experience.

-- Thank You Emails (basic) - Sent automated cross-promotional emails thanking your buyers and increase the chance of repeat purchases.
+- Thank You Emails (5 messages per day) - Sent automated cross-promotional emails thanking your buyers and increase the chance of repeat purchases.

-- PDF Catalog - Create a PDF version of your catalog to send to buyers after a purchase to generate repeat sales.
+- PDF Catalog (offer no longer valid) - Create a PDF version of your catalog to send to buyers after a purchase to generate repeat sales.

 - Canva - One of the most user-friendly, free image creation tools on the web.